dolphindb/api-java/README.md

 - Save multiple rows of data in bulk with function `tableInsert`
 - Save a table object with function `tableInsert`

-It is not recommended to save data with function `append!`, as `append!` returns table schema that unnecessarily increases the network traffic.
+It is not recommended to save data with function `append!`, as `append!` returns all records of a table and unnecessarily increases the network traffic.

 The table in the following examples has 4 columns.
 Their data types are string, int, timestamp and double.
 The column names are cstring, cint, ctimestamp and cdouble, respectively.
 ```